outofcoffee/imposter/docs/run_imposter_aws_lambda.md

 The key concepts are:

-- you upload the Imposter JAR file and your configuration files to an S3 bucket
+- you upload the Imposter ZIP file and your configuration files to an S3 bucket
-- you create a Lambda function using the JAR file as the code source
+- you create a Lambda function using the ZIP file as the code source
 - you set the environment variables of the function to refer to the configuration path in S3
 - you access the Lambda function via a Lambda Function URL or Amazon API Gateway